IngeniuxCorp/ingeniux-cms-mcp-server/README.md

 ### 4. Configure the MCP Server

-Add the following configuration to your Cline MCP settings:
+Add the following configuration to your Cline MCP settings, either in mcp.json for specific project, or add it in global mcp configuration file.

 ```json
 {